valsamovich/omscs/courses/cs6310-software-architecture-&-design.md

 ## P1L3 Design Concepts

-    "Design is EVERYWHERE: from Internatinal Space Station to Dinner Parties" - Prof. Spencer Rugaber
+    "Design is everywhere: from Internatinal Space Station to Dinner Parties" - Prof. Spencer Rugaber

 - **Design** is a deliberative, purposive planning.
 - **Engineering** is a skilful or artful contrivance applying scientific and mathematical principles